UPDATED: 22nd April 2021

-January Update.
-With the latest virus variant, we have made the difficult decision to furlough some additional members of staff to reduce contact.
-This will heavily impact the amount of project work we can take on from January to perhaps April.
-This will be reviewed regularly.
-We are grateful to have remained busy throughout the disruption and grateful that none of our staff have had the virus.
+April Update.
+All permanent staff are working.
+We are struggling to find additional staff and seasonal helpers; this will limit the amount of project work and new customers we can take on.
+We are grateful to have remained busy throughout the disruption and that none of our staff have had the virus.
+Lateral flow tests are available to staff.
+Some staff have received vaccinations.
 We have, however, had periods where staff need time to await test results and the such.
 We are therefore running on a skeleton staff at times and service levels may not be quite what we would hope.

 We continue to take steps in response to the threat of the Coronavirus in order to protect our staff, families, clients and wider community; something we take very seriously.

 It should be noted, that we work outdoors and usually only have minimal day-to-day client interaction.
 We have also added some additional measures to further remove contact.
 As such, we will continue with maintenance visits until we are advised otherwise.